-14.4.
-Monthly Development Report 137
+15.4.
+Monthly Development Report 163

-- 14.4.1.
-The stock exchanges shall submit a Monthly Development Report (MDR) as per the prescribed format to SEBI by 7th of the succeeding month for their commodity derivatives segment. - 14.4.2.
-The format for the MDR is provided at Annexure Format for Monthly Development Report.
+- 15.4.1.
+The stock exchanges shall submit a Monthly Development Report (MDR) as per the prescribed format to SEBI by 7th of the succeeding month for their commodity derivatives segment. - 15.4.2.
+The format for the MDR is provided at Annexure X Format for Monthly Development Report.

-14.5.
-Mandatory requirements / exit policy 138
+15.5.
+Mandatory requirements / exit policy 164

-- 14.5.1.
-If there is no trading operation on the platform of any stock exchanges with commodity derivatives segment for more than twelve months then such exchange shall be liable to exit. - 14.5.2.
+- 15.5.1.
+If there is no trading operation on the platform of any stock exchanges with commodity derivatives segment for more than twelve months then such exchange shall be liable to exit. - 15.5.2.
 In addition to the above, henceforth, all stock exchanges shall continuously meet the turnover criteria of Rs.
 1000 crores per annum.
 In case the stock exchange fail to meet the above criteria for 2 consecutive years, they shall be liable to exit.
-139 - 14.5.3.
+165 - 15.5.3.
 In the event a stock exchange with commodity derivatives segment, for any reason suspends its trading operations, it shall resume its trading only after ensuring that adequate and effective trading systems, clearing and settlement systems, monitoring and surveillance mechanisms, risk management systems are put in place and only after complying with all other regulatory requirements stipulated by SEBI from time to time.
-Further, such stock exchanges shall resume trading operations only after obtaining prior approval from SEBI.

-137 SEBI Circular No CIR/CDMRD/DEA/4/2015, dated December 9, 2015
+163 SEBI Circular No CIR/CDMRD/DEA/4/2015, dated December 9, 2015

-138 SEBI Circular No. CIR/CDMRD/DEA/01/2016, dated January 11, 2016
+164 SEBI Circular No. CIR/CDMRD/DEA/01/2016, dated January 11, 2016

-139 With the exit of the erstwhile regional commodity derivatives exchanges the following para of SEBI Circular No. CIR/CDMRD/DEA/01/2016, dated January 11, 2016 is now redundant
+165 With the exit of the erstwhile regional commodity derivatives exchanges the following para of SEBI Circular No. CIR/CDMRD/DEA/01/2016, dated January 11, 2016 is now redundant